Medical Services Frequently Asked Questions

-- What kinds of health issues are managed in the Student Health Center?
+- What kinds of medical issues are managed in Student Wellness Services?

-- What does it cost to use the Health Center?
+- What does it cost to use the Student Wellness Services?

 - What about wellness & prevention visits?

 - What are my rights and responsibilities as a patient?

 Student Wellness Services offers medical and counseling services for students including information about how to access care and insurance along with evaluation and treatment of common medical problems like colds/flu, skin rashes, minor injuries.
 Counseling is available for students seeking support to manage depression, anxiety, or other conditions that impede your ability to succeed as a student.

 For students needing care beyond the scope or capacity of our service, we provide care coordination, helping students connect with the appropriate care in the community.

 Vaccinations and travel consultations are available to students to make sure students are up to date on recommended vaccines and prepared for travel abroad.